 It is my wish to live an extraordinary life in my second half of life and to be of service to people who strive with focus and fun to live the greatest expression of themselves.

 When creative people come together here at Guggleton it is my great pleasure to see everyone develop, grow and connect with themselves and others.

 I contribute towards Guggleton with my time, offering workshops and offering NLP sessions.
 I am inspired by you, thank you!

 Isabel has invested a large amount of time and no little energy in to ensuring that Guggleton still exists as a space for artists, makers and the community.
-Now, looking towards ensuring this continues, she has entrusted the continuation and development of the yard to Deanne Tremlett who, along with Krissy Lopes’ and Siska Redman’s input and help, will be managing its further development.
+Now, looking towards ensuring this continues, she has entrusted the continuation and development of the yard to Deanne Tremlett who will be managing its further development.

 Kate runs a successful garden florist business from her small holding in north Dorset.
 Previous lives include agency PR in the London property market, army wife for 20 years and 5 years in the voluntary sector as development director for the Wiltshire Community Foundation.
 She speaks French and German, loves to drive fast cars, travel to hot countries and skiing in Austria.
 She has 2 grown up daughters, 2 whippets, 2 cats and one wonderful partner.

 Sasha completed a Sculpture degree at Wimbledon School of Art in 1992 where she specialized in stone carving and began a love for block printmaking.
 These two mediums have been a constant in her varied journey in the art sector as a teacher, curator, mentor, art projector coordinator and artist.
 Seventeen of her adult years were spent living and working in Cambodia, it’s complex culture and history have had a formative effect on Sasha’s views and values.